 Sitkari Pranayama: The Alternative for People who Can’t Roll Their Tongue (Like Me)

 Fun fact: Some people are born with the ability to roll their tongue, and others are not.
 It’s actually a genetic trait!
 If you’re like me and can’t roll your tongue into that perfect taco shape no matter how hard you try, don’t stress – there is an alternative.

 Sitkari is the sister practice to Sitali pranayama.
 It creates the same effect in the body – reducing body temperature – using a different shape in the mouth.
-Sitkari allows you to breathe through your closed teeth or smoothie-sipping lips (check out my video below to see what I mean) rather than through a rolled tongue.
-Follow along for step-by-step instructions:
+Sitkari allows you to breathe through your closed teeth or smoothie-sipping lips (like in this video to see what I mean) rather than through a rolled tongue.

 How To Practice Sitali Pranayama (Plus The Alternative)

 Practicing Sitali breath is fairly simple.
 This breathing technique is beginner friendly and super easy to learn.
 If you’re unable to roll your tongue for Sitali breathing, try the equally simple variation of Sitkari pranayama.
 Here are the basics:

 - Start in a seat.
 If you’re making Sitali pranayama part of your seated meditation or vinyasa practice, come to a comfortable position where you can be relaxed but still sit tall.
 If you’re out and about, take a moment to ground both feet evenly into the ground and relax your shoulders.
 For both positions, close your eyes for a moment and bring your awareness into your body.
 Make your spine tall and relax your chin.

 - Center yourself.
 Before you go into the Sitali practice, take a few deep breaths to start.
 Inhale deeply and exhale slowly through your nose.
 Bring your awareness to your breath and to your body.